Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/02_helloworld.md

 !!! info "Learning objectives"

-    1. Utilize simple bash commands to manipulate strings
+    1. Utilise simple bash commands to manipulate strings

 A **Hello, World!** is a minimalist example that is meant to demonstrate the basic syntax and structure of a programming language or software framework.
 The example typically consists of printing the phrase 'Hello World!' to the output, such as the console or terminal, or writing it to a file.